juxor/afaq/markdown/append32.md

 peasants at some agricultural collectives making three times that of peasants at other collectives."_ [Joseph Green, **Op.
 Cit.**]

-Of course, Green fails to mention that in the presumably "centralised"_ system created by the Bolsheviks, the official rationing system had a differentiation of **eight to one** under the class ration of May 1918\.
+Of course, Green fails to mention that in the presumably "centralised" system created by the Bolsheviks, the official rationing system had a differentiation of **eight to one** under the class ration of May 1918.
 By 1921, this, apparently, had fallen to around four to one (which is still higher than the rural collectives) but, in fact, remained at eight to one due to workers in selected defence-industry factories getting the naval ration which was